Nishk04/Smart-Traffic-Signal/README.md

    - Opted for OpenCV to detect red cars instead of training a custom neural network which caused there to be less model pieces like pedestrians as paper clips to be used for the project.

-### Improvements
+### Future Improvements
 1. **Detection Algorithm**
-   - Improved by converting images to HSV color space and refining masks for red detection.

-2. **Intersection Model**
-   - Transitioned to a compact, 12x12-inch board for easier car detection, camera placement and wiring.
+   - Detect pedestrians as paper clips and other colored rectangles as different cars.

-3. **Linear Regression Implementation**
+2. **Linear Regression Model for Pedestrians**
-   - Used dummy data to optimize green light timing based on traffic flow, minimizing intersection congestion.
+   - Based on pedestrian detection, I could have made the time for the pedestrian signal longer if my model detects someone with a disability that may need more time to walk.
+I could have done the same for different types of cars by labeling them with a certain color of paper to add more complexity to the project.

-4. **Pedestrian Signal Integration**
+3. **Pedestrian Signal Integration**
    - Added a pedestrian signal with a button and buzzer for user interaction, despite time constraints.

 ---